-Using PS1 catalogue magnitudes for the field stars, we determined color terms for the ACAM system, and derived a Didymos colour of $(g-r){PS1}=0.52\pm0.04$ and a mean magnitude of $r{PS1}=18.23\pm0.01$ .
-Using transformation coefficients from Tonry et al. (2012) we derive a mean Johnson V magnitude of $18.48\pm0.02$ .
+Using PS1 catalogue magnitudes for the field stars, we determined color terms for the ACAM system, and derived a Didymos colour of $(g-r){PS1} = 0.52 \pm 0.04$ and a mean magnitude of $r{PS1} = 18.23 \pm 0.01$.
+Using transformation coefficients from Tonry et al. (2012) we derive a mean Johnson V magnitude of 18.48 \pm 0.02.

-339 2.6 New Technology Telescope
+2.6 New Technology Telescope

-Observations with the 3.6-m ESO New Technology Telescope (NTT) were performed using the EFOSC2 instrument (Buzzoni et al., 1984), which pro-341 vides a 4.1 arcmin field of view and 0.24 arcsec pixels in $2 \times 2$ binned readout 342 (Snodgrass et al., 2008).
-Two runs were performed in April 2017, both in vis-343 itor mode: 79 exposures were taken on the night of 2017-04-02, with 300 s exposure times.
-Conditions were good, but unfortunately Didymos was near a 345 faint star during the mutual event that night and the data are not used in the rest of the analysis.
-162 exposures were taken over three consecutive nights 347 from the 24th of April, with the useful data being the 108 frames acquired on 348 the last night of 2017-04-27, with seeing around 0.7 arcsec FWHM (conditions 349 on the first two nights were poor, and limited data were collected).
-Images 350 were taken through an SDSS r-band filter, with exposure times of 180 s, and 351 the telescope tracking at half the asteroid's non-sidereal rate.
+Observations with the 3.6-m ESO New Technology Telescope (NTT) were performed using the EFOSC2 instrument (Buzzoni et al., 1984), which provides a 4.1 arcmin field of view and 0.24 arcsec pixels in 2 × 2 binned readout (Snodgrass et al., 2008).
+Two runs were performed in April 2017, both in visitor mode: 79 exposures were taken on the night of April 2, with 300 s exposure times.
+Conditions were good, but unfortunately Didymos was near a faint star during the mutual event that night and the data are not used in the rest of the analysis.
+162 exposures were taken over three consecutive nights from the 24th of April, with the useful data being the 108 frames acquired on the last night, with seeing around 0.7 arcsec FWHM (conditions on the first two nights were poor, and limited data were collected).
+Images were taken through an SDSS r-band filter, with exposure times of 180 s, and the telescope tracking at half the asteroid's non-sidereal rate.
 Data reduction and photometry were performed using IRAF tasks; photometry was calibrated against field stars from the PS1 catalogue.

-55 2.7 Gemini North Telescope
+2.7 Gemini North Telescope

 Observations of Didymos were obtained with the 8.1-m Gemini North Telescope in Hawai'i using the Gemini Multi-Object Spectrograph (GMOS; Hook et al., 2004) in imaging mode on the nights of 2017-05-04, 2020-12-12, 2021-01-12, and 2021-01-17.
 In all cases, the Sloan i' filter was used to maximize throughput given the redder than solar color (V - I) = 0.82 of Didymos (Kitazato et al. 2004).
-GMOS has a 5.5 arcmin square field-of-view, and with $2 \times 2$ binning, a pixel scale of 0.16 arcsec/pixel.
+GMOS has a 5.5 arcmin square field-of-view, and with 2×2 binning, a pixel scale of 0.16 arcsec/pixel.

-For the night of 2017-05-04, the telescope was tracked at Didymos rates of mo-363 tion and exposure times of 200 s were used.
-The night was photometric and the 364 seeing varied between $\sim 0.5$ arcsec and $\sim 0.7$ arcsec.
-The data was reduced us-365 ing standard methods with the Gemini IRAF package.
-Differential aperture 366 photometry was performed with AstroPy 2.0.2 (Astropy Collaboration et al., 367 2018) and its Affiliated package PhotUtils 0.4 (Bradley et al., 2017).
-Elliptical 368 apertures were used for the 9 trailed SDSS reference stars.
-Tests with multi-369 ple apertures indicated optimal S/N with an aperture of radius 1.5 FWHM of the PSF.
+For the night of 2017-05-04, the telescope was tracked at Didymos rates of motion and exposure times of 200 s were used.
+The night was photometric and the seeing varied between ~ 0.5 arcsec and ~ 0.7 arcsec.
+Biases and twilight flats were obtained during the morning after the observations to reduce the data using standard methods with the Gemini IRAF package.
+Differential aperture photometry was performed with AstroPy 2.0.2 (Astropy Collaboration et al., 2018) and its Affiliated package PhotUtils 0.4 (Bradley et al., 2017).
+Elliptical apertures were used for the 9 trailed SDSS reference stars.
+Tests with multiple apertures indicated optimal S/N with an aperture of radius 1.5 FWHM of the PSF.
 The final lightcurve was an average of the differential photometry calculated with the two closest (and most stable) reference stars.
-A median https://ui.adsabs.harvard.edu/abs/2016ascl.soft08006G lightcurve using all 9 reference stars was noisier due to the fact that most of them were also fainter than the two closest reference stars.
+A median lightcurve using all 9 reference stars was noisier.